Canon G1 X vs Panasonic LX100

 |Panasonic LX100 II||Y||stereo||mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1X does not offer wifi capability.
+In contrast, the G1X does not provide wifi capability.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G1 X:

 - More detail: Offers more megapixels (14.2 vs 12.7MP) with a 6% higher linear resolution.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.